 Why is it used?

 Devices made using NAND Flash offer mechanical shock resistance, high durability and are able to withstand high pressure and temperature when compared to traditional hard disk drives.
 There are no mvoing parts unlike HDD’s so are ideal for systems that vibrate and shake.
 NAND also offers fast read access times whic is crucial when processing lots of data.

-NAND has a finite number of read/write cycles in a specific block each time a bit is written or erased constitutes a program/erase cycle.
-Once a device reaches the user and is in operation (After manufacturer early life failure tests) its first day is always it best.
-NAND failure is inevitable once the program erase cycles are reached.
+NAND has a finite number of read/write cycles in a specific block (each time a bit is written or erased constitutes a program/erase cycle).
+Once a device reaches the user and is in operation (following manufacturer early life failure tests) its first day is always its best.
+NAND failure is inevitable once the program erase cycles limit is reached.
 Individual cells fail and overall performance degrades, a concept known as wear-out.

 How can I prevent this happening?